kayac/go-katsubushi/README.md

 {"ids":["1025442579472195584","1025442579472195585","1025442579472195586"]}
 ```

-Otherwise, katsubushi will return ID as test format delimiterd with "\n".
+Otherwise, katsubushi will return ID as text format delimiterd with "\n".

 ```
 1025442579472195584